vivaria/edisonrul.ing/docs/source/cards/f/factory-of-100-machines.md

 ### Card Rulings

-●Factory of 100 Machines targets 1 Machine-Type monster you control.
+*   Factory of 100 Machines targets 1 Machine-Type monster you control.
-●Removing all Morphtronic monsters in your GY from play is not a cost.
+*   Removing all Morphtronic monsters in your GY from play is not a cost.
 If an effect is chained that removes the targeted Machine-Type monster from the field, you must still remove all Morphtronic monsters in your GY from play when Factory of 100 Machines resolves.